schmidtbri/10-ways-to-deploy-an-ml-model/blog_post/blog_post.md

 [blog
 posts]({filename}/articles/using-ml-model-abc/post.md).

-In this blog post I'll show how to deploy the same ML model that we deployed as a batch job in this [blog post]({filename}/articles/etl-job-ml-model-deployment/post.md), as a task queue in this [blog post]({filename}/articles/task-queue-ml-model-deployment/post.md),
+This blog post also references previous blog posts in which I deployed the same ML model in several different ways.
+I deployed the model as a batch job in this [blog post]({filename}/articles/etl-job-ml-model-deployment/post.md), as a task queue in this [blog post]({filename}/articles/task-queue-ml-model-deployment/post.md),